srikanthv0610/Srikanth_Portfolio/README.md

 * Applying Data Preprocessing: Data Transformation, Data Normalization and Splitting into Train and Test Set

-* Artificial Neural Network Modelling, Selecting the model parameters
+* Modelling an ANN by Selecting appropriate model parameters

 * Using the ANN model to Predict